jonvaldes/90s_phone_theme/README.md

 list), and then select Image->Mode->Indexed... to create a palettized version of your image.
 Be sure to try out different dithering modes, as some modes will look terrible for some images.

+Indexed mode, custom palette
+---

+If the default color palette just can't be made to work, another option is to create a custom palette with a very low color count.
+In GIMP, you can select Image->Mode->Indexed..., select "Generate Optimum Palette" with a low color count (8, 10, 12, depending on the icon), and try different dithering modes.
+This won't be as 90's, but it'll probably look pretty good!

 Contributing
 ============